Limatationz/jupyter-edx-grader-xblock/README.md

 The XBlock has been modified so that Jupyter notebooks can be rated in the Kotlin programming language.

+Make sure that the directory `xblock_jupyter_graded` is in your python path.
+Otherwise it could cause an error in `nbgrader_utils.py`.
+Workaround: add this lines to the top of the file:

+`import sys
+sys.path.insert(1, '/opt/bitnami/apps/edx/venvs/edxapp/lib/python3.8/site-packages/xblock_jupyter_graded')`

 Original Documentation by IBL Education:

 ## Overview